-- The Family Reception Team should arrive at least 45-60 minutes prior to court or the scheduled arrival times of victims. - The Transportation/Parking Team is on site and ready to receive and assist victims. - A Morning Huddle led by the Victim Services managing coordinator and Team leaders is conducted to brief VSPs about the day and schedule. - Check-ins/identification of attendees are conducted through an established verification process. - Morning briefings with families about the day's events are conducted by the prosecution team. - Designated courtroom seating and monitoring of Victim and Family Gathering Rooms and other onsite resources are established.
+- The Family Reception Team should arrive at least 45-60 minutes prior to court or the scheduled arrival times of victims. - The Transportation/Parking Team is on site and ready to receive and assist victims. - A Morning Huddle led by the Lead/Victim Coordinator is conducted to brief VSPs about the day and schedule. - Check-ins/identification of attendees are conducted through an established verification process. - Morning briefings with families about the day's events are conducted by the prosecution team. - Designated courtroom seating and monitoring of Victim and Family Gathering Rooms and other onsite resources are established.
 See Appendix R, "Sample Courtroom Seating Chart." - End of day debriefing to families is conducted by the prosecution team. - Evening Huddle by VSPs is conducted to review the day's activities; and preview the next day's activities.